 “Poorly executed sales may have a negative effect on Chesapeake’s stock price,” James Sullivan, an analyst at Alembic Global Advisors in New York who has a neutral rating on Chesapeake, said in a note to clients today.
 “In the event of further commodity price declines and insufficient asset sales, Chesapeake may find itself unable to borrow further to fund its drilling program.”

-Chesapeake has lost 22 percent (CHK) of its market value in the past four weeks amid concern that private loans McClendon obtained using his personal stakes in company wells as collateral conflict with his professional duties.
+Chesapeake has lost 22 percent (CHK:US) of its market value in the past four weeks amid concern that private loans McClendon obtained using his personal stakes in company wells as collateral conflict with his professional duties.

 The board said May 1 it will strip McClendon of the chairman’s position and an internal review of his personal transactions is under way.
 The U.S. Securities and Exchange Commission opened an informal inquiry earlier this month.